mattb0101/interactive_fe_milestone/README.md

 * Javascript moved there and went to HTML - then enrol screen flashed 4 times - Got rid of all cards.

 * Square 3 layout of space info - DONE
 * sometimes enrollment screen dissapears?
+This is urgent
 * Think i have this - Auto Enroll after using card.
 * Remove style on squares when moved
 * Cards Moving to the first one it seems!
 * clicking no on enrol moved me forward 1 space?
 * opportunity cards very annoying!!!!
 * Scroll Bars on big screen size opp and exp boxes

+* Spending Spree needs to enable button
+* Money not to drop below 0!
+* stay button to dissapear after landing on 19 box goes away
+* Screen size now changing.....

+* Define Space 6 & 16 & 22

+* Check all times when screens toggle...they need a counter part toggle!